Search on the Website:

 Note: No need to change the Voltage and remember to always save before exiting the BIOS.

-Always overclock the CPU first since you get more benchmark points by prioritizing overclocking the CPU.
+Always overclock the CPU first since you get a higher benchmark score by prioritizing overclocking the CPU.

 But keep in mind, if you overclock the CPU to the max and then start overclocking the GPU, more heat will be generated and the CPU temperature can increase which may require you to either lower the GPU frequency even if the GPU temperature didn't reach ~95°C